 I am embarrassed I supported Hambly

 Hambly said he never harassed Sprankle.
-That’s not true.
-WotC said actions taken in his social media accounts were in violation of WotC’s code of conduct.
+That is not true.
+WotC said actions taken in his social media accounts violated WotC’s code of conduct.
 YouTube is part of social media.
-Hambly claimed in the above video to never agreeing to WotC’s code of conduct.
-That’s not true.
-If he had a Magic Online account, something he said he had before the ban, he had to check a box agreeing to adhere to the WotC code of conduct when he first created his account and then again each and every time the game was updated.
+Hambly claimed he never agreed to WotC’s code of conduct.
+That is not true.
+He had a Magic Online account.
+He had to check a box agreeing to adhere to the WotC code of conduct when he first created his account and then again every time the game was updated.

 Anyone who watched the original video YouTube removed knows Hambly’s statements are false.

 Hambly harassed Sprankle.
 He directed his fans to harass Sprankle.

-Hambly benefited greatly from YouTube removing his original video.
-Because it’s somewhat difficult for people to find, he’s able to lie and mislead people about the video’s content.
+Hambly benefited greatly when YouTube removing his original video.
+Because it no longer exists in YouTube, he is now able to lie and mislead people about the video’s content.

-If I was WotC, I wouldn’t want him anywhere near my sanctioned events.
-I wouldn’t want Hambly to have anything to do with my game made for ages 13 and up.
+If I was in charge of WotC, I would not want him anywhere near my events.
+I would not want Hambly to have anything to do with my game made for ages 13 and up.